thehottgame/theHoTTGameGuide/docs/source/1-fundamental-group/quest-2.rst

 - ``flipPath : Bool ≡ Bool`` is a non-trivial equality between ``Bool`` and itself.
 - ``inl`` is injective (we still have not shown this yet).
+- The objective of this whole arc is to show that the fundamental group of the circle is *equal* to ``ℤ``.

 .. side quest?